anoopElGato/Branch-predictor-in-RISC-V/README.md

 ---

 ## Usage:
 ### 1. Write the hexa-decimal of the instructions to test in the **INST_MEM.v**.
-The permitted instructions, register numbers, opcodes and other details required to form the instructions are provided below:
+The permitted instructions, register numbers, opcodes and other details required to form the instructions are provided in the [report](https://drive.google.com/file/d/1pdev6YN4szFv68vEZgUgF4e3U4U_iRr-/view?usp=sharing):
 <img width="546" height="525" alt="image" src="https://github.com/user-attachments/assets/c311f724-1629-4a9b-86a0-2654398632c0" />

 ### 2. Compile the file "Processor_tb_branch_prediction.v" using iverilog using the following command: